ART 102: Art History - Western Medieval Art

 Course Objectives

-• Distinguish and recognize major monuments of art and architecture within this period of western art from the fall of Rome to the beginning of the Renaissance
+• Distinguish and recognize major monuments of art and architecture within the medieval era in Europe, North Africa and Near East.

 Major Course Content